gii-is-DP1/dp1-2021-2022-ling-5/README.md

 ## Other prerequisites

-In order to run the project, Maven and Java must be previously installed on the PC (they had to be installed for the petclinic project).
+It is required that Maven and Java be installed on the PC in order to run the project (they had to be installed for the petclinic project).

-Node.js, npm and yarn will also need to be installed for the React frontend.
+The React frontend also requires Node.js, npm, and yarn to be installed.

 Node.js and npm: https://nodejs.org/en/download/

-After the installation, the execution of these commands should tell us the version of them:
+Following the installation, we should be able to determine the version of these programs by executing these commands:

 `node -v` `npm -v`